mavlink/MAVSDK-Java/README.md

-# DroneCore-Java
+# MAVSDK-Java

-This is the Java frontend implementation to [DroneCore](https://github.com/dronecore/DroneCore).
+This is the Java frontend implementation to [MAVSDK](https://github.com/Dronecode/DronecodeSDK).

 It is organized as follows: